wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 From 600 BC onwards, some of the first Philosophers in the world (from Greece) sought to explain the world through **natural** processes, rather than **supernatural** ones.
 They were also known as pre-Socratic philosophers.

-<u>Thales of Miletus</u>
+<u>Early Natural Philosophers - What Are Things Made of?</u>

-- **Reason Over Myths**: Thales is one of the first to use reason rather than myths to explain the world.
+- **Thales of Miletus** - All things are made of water.
+Thales was one of the first person to emphasize reason over myths.
+We must understand the world through natural rather than supernatural explanations.
 He calculated the height of the Pyramid by measuring its shadow.
 He accurately predicted solar eclipses.
-He also thought all things were made of water.

-<u>Anaximander of Miletus</u>

-- All things are made of a material beyond human comprehension called "boundless"
+- **Anaximander** - All things are are made of a material beyond human comprehension called "boundless"

-<u>Anaximenes of Miletus</u>

-- All things are made of air.
+- **Anaximenes** - All things are are made of air.

-<u>Empedocles</u>

-- Nature cannot be made of a single element, instead it must be four: earth, fire, air, and water.
+- **Empedocles** - Nature cannot be reduced to a single element, instead it must be four: earth, fire, air, and water.
 These four elements are combined through "love" and separated through "strife", both of which are natural forces.

-<u>Parmenides of Elea</u>

-- **Something cannot be created from nothing**.
-Everything that exist has always existed.
-- Change itself is an illusion.
-Human reason, rather than perception must be the primary source of knowledge of the world because things we perceive with our senses can be deceiving.

-<u>Heraclitus</u>

-- **Everything Flows** - everything is in a state of flux.
-Like a stream, when we step into it the second time, neither us nor the stream are the same as it was the first time.
-In contrast to Parmenides, Heraclitus proposed that change is fundamental to reality.

-> "No man ever steps in the same river twice, for it is not the same river and he is not the same man" - Heraclitus

-- **The Unity of Opposites**: the world is characterized by opposites.
-Like two sides of a coin: good and evil, light and darkness, winter and spring, war and peace.
-Without out this intricate balance, the world would cease to exist.

-<u>Anaxagoras</u>

-- All things are made of infinite number of minute particles invisible to the eye.
-His astute astronomical observations were ahead of his time.
-He correctly predicted that all stars were made of same substance as Earth, that there might be human life on other planets, and that the moon does not have its own light, but rather shines because of reflection of sunlight from Earth's surface.
+- **Anaxagoras** - All things are made of infinite number of minute particles invisible to the eye.
+Anaxagoras was known for his astute astronomical observations.
+He correctly predicted that the stars are not "heavenly bodies"; they are made of the same material as Earth.
+He also correctly deduced that the moon does not have its own light, but rather shines because of reflection of sunlight from Earth's surface.

-<u>Democritus</u>
+- **Parmenides** - Something cannot be created from nothing; everything that exist has always existed.
+Parmenides was also known for his empiricism.
+He believed change itself is an illusion.
+Human reason, rather than perception must be the primary source of knowledge of the world because our senses can deceive us.

-- All things are made of tiny invisible building blocks he called **"atoms"** - meaning "un-cuttable".
+- **Democritus** - All things are made of tiny invisible building blocks he called **"atoms"** - meaning "un-cuttable".
 Nature cannot be infinitely divided.
 The smallest piece possible is the atom.
 Modern science is very much in line with Democritus's theory.
-- He held the **materialist** that human body and souls were no different.
+He also held the materialist that human body and souls were no different.
 Everything is made of atoms.
 Souls were made of "soul atoms".

+- **Heraclitus** - Everything is in a state of flux, flowing like a stream.
+In contrast to Parmenides, Heraclitus proposed that change is fundamental to reality.
+Heraclitus also introduced the idea of the Unity of Opposites. the world is characterized by opposites.
+Like two sides of a coin: good and evil, light and darkness, winter and spring, war and peace.

+> "No man ever steps in the same river twice, for it is not the same river and he is not the same man" - Heraclitus

 <u>Fathers of History and Medicine</u>

-Contemporary to the natural philosophers were the first doctors and historians (also from Greece).

 * **Herodotus** - known as the father of history.
 He wrote detailed accounts of the Greco-Persian War often with artistic flourish.
 He is sometimes criticized for including fanciful stories which earned him the name: the father of lies, or the ancient screenwriter.
 * **Thucydides** - Contrary to Herodotus, Thucydides was known as the father of "scientific history".
 He applied strict standards of impartiality and evidence gathering.
 He wrote about the Peloponnesian War.
-The term "Thucydides trap" refers to the inclination towards war between an uprising power and a declining existing power
+The term "**Thucydides trap**" refers to the inclination towards war between an uprising power and a declining existing power
 * **Hippocrates** - known as the father of medicine.
   * The word "Influenza" means a malign influence from the stars.
 Before Hippocrates, sickness was thought to be due to supernatural causes
   * He believed that the best safeguard against sickness is balance.
 Moderation and a healthy lifestyle is essential.
 When sickness occurs, it is due to physical or mental imbalance.